igorbarinov/awesome-data-engineering/README.md

 * [Pinball](https://github.com/pinterest/pinball) DAG based workflow manager.
 Job flows are defined programmaticaly in Python.
 Support output passing between jobs.
 * [Dagster](https://github.com/dagster-io/dagster) Dagster is an open-source Python library for building data applications.
 * [Dataform] (https://dataform.co/) is an open-source framework and web based IDE to manage datasets and their dependencies.
 SQLX extends your existing SQL warehouse dialect to add features that support dependency management, testing, documentation and more.
+* [Census](https://getcensus.com/) is a reverse-ETL  tool that let you sync data from your cloud data warehouse to SaaS applications like Salesforce, Marketo, HubSpot, Zendesk, etc. No engineering favors required—just SQL.
+* [dbt](https://getdbt.com/) is a command line tool that enables data analysts and engineers to transform data in their warehouses more effectively.

 # Data Lake Management
 * [lakeFS](https://github.com/treeverse/lakeFS) lakeFS is an open source platform that delivers resilience and manageability to object-storage based data lakes.